ErikPlachta/cs-regex-reference-guide/README.md

 #### **1.1 Literal Characters**

-Any/all ASCII or unicode characters you're wanting to search for or filter out.
+Any/all ASCII or Unicode characters you're wanting to search for or filter out.
-This will include sincle characters
+> This will include single characters.

 | Syntax | Description                |
 |--------|----------------------------|